stellar/slingshot/zkvm/docs/zkvm-spec.md

 * `issue` does not consume zero value
 * `finalize` does not consume zero value
 * `claim/borrow` can produce an arbitrary value and its negative at any point
-* Each UTXO ID is defined as `Hash(contract, txid)`, that is contents of the contract are not unique, but the new UTXO ID is defined by transaction ID, not vice versa.
+* Each UTXO ID is defined as `Hash(contract)`, that is contents of the contract are unique due to a contract’s anchor.
 * Transaction ID is a hash of the finalized log.
+* Newly created contracts consume the "last anchor" tracked by VM and set it to their contract ID.
-* When VM finishes, it checks that the log contains either an [input](#input-entry) or a [nonce](#nonce-entry), setting the `uniqueness` flag.
+* When VM finishes, it checks that "last anchor" is present, which means that the log contains either an [input](#input-entry) or a [nonce](#nonce-entry).
-* Outputs are encoded in the log as snapshots of contents.
-Blockchain state update hashes these with transaction ID when generating UTXO IDs.
-* Inputs are encoded in the log as their UTXO IDs, so the blockchain processor knows which ones to find and remove.
+* Inputs and outputs are represented in the log as contract IDs which the blockchain state machine should remove/insert accordingly.

 **Pros:**

-Huge pro: recipient can know upfront and provide full spec for the _compressed_ contract+value specification, so it can be revealed behind a shuffle.

-Handling values becomes much simpler — they are just values.
-So we can issue, finalize and even “claim” a value in a straightforward manner.

 The values are simply pedersen commitments (Q,A) (quantity, flavor), without any extra payload.
+This makes handling them much simpler: we can issue, finalize and even “claim” a value in a straightforward manner.

 **Con:**

-UTXO IDs are not known until the full transaction log is formed.
+UTXO IDs are not generally known without fuller view on transaction flow.
 This could be not a big deal, as we cannot really plan for the next transaction until this one is fully formed and published.
 Also, in a joint proof scenario, it’s even less reliable to plan the next payment until the MPC is completed, so requirement to wait till transaction ID is determined may not be a big deal.

+That said, for contracts created from another contract, the contract ID is determined locally by the parent contract’s ID.

 ### Open questions